 We run quarterly Women’s Breakfasts and a yearly Women Together Day.Check the Church Events page for more information or email firstname.lastname@example.org

 The vision for Women Together is to be in His presence.
 To bless the women in a safe environment, to bring unity and for nothing to hold us back from Him.

 Our desire is for women to come together to experience the transforming Word of God from head to heart and to learn to rest in His presence.

 We believe that God is calling us to develop stronger relationships where iron sharpens iron in the body of Christ.

-We support the Storrington foodbank which opened at the Children and Family Centre in West Street in March 2014.
-This distribution outlet is currently open once a week between 10a.m. and 12noon on Thursdays.
+We support the Storrington foodbank which is a mobile unit currently operating from the library car park once a week between 3 – 4.30 pm on Wednesdays.
 In the period to July 2017 the Storrington food bank has seen over 250 clients and provided food for 450 adults and 253 children.